1. Obtain Registration Appointment Time

 Change of Program (Withdraw and Add)

-After registering for a course, it is your responsibility to withdraw officially from the course if you decide not to continue in it.
+After registering for a course, it is a student's responsibility to withdraw officially from the course if he/she decides not to continue in it.
+Students should use Web Registration to drop or add courses.
 Forms for withdrawing and/or adding courses are available in the Registration Building.
-You may also print copies from the registration Web site at www.usc.edu/registration.
+Students may also print copies from the registration Website at www.usc.edu/registration.

 You can withdraw from a course without academic penalty during the first 12 weeks of the semester.
 Any course withdrawn between the fourth and 12th week of classes appears as mark of “W” on the academic transcript.
 No course may be withdrawn after the end of the 12th week.
 All such changes must be processed through Web Registration or the Registration Department.
 Failure to withdraw officially will result in the grade of “UW,” which is computed in the GPA as zero (0) grade points.
 See Change of Program/Petition Actions and Withdrawal/Tuition Refund Policy under Tuition and Fees for additional information.